Zero8-AB/z_image_editor/README.md

 - 🎨 **iOS-Native Design** - Authentic iOS aesthetics with dark theme
 - ✂️ **Crop** - Multiple aspect ratio presets (Free, Square, 4:3, 16:9) with visual grid overlay
+- 🔍 **Pinch-to-Zoom** - Zoom in/out with pinch gestures on mobile, zoom and pan the image behind the crop overlay
 - 🔄 **Rotate** - 90° rotation, horizontal/vertical flip, and fine-tune rotation slider
 - 🌈 **Color Adjustments** - Brightness, contrast, and saturation controls with real-time preview
 - 📱 **Platform Aware** - Optimized for iOS with CupertinoActionSheet integration